roznes/roznes/README.md

 - **Multi-Camera Controller:** Real-time management for multiple cameras.
 - **Photo Booth Software:** Kiosk software for photo taking, editing, and printing.
 - **Payment Gateway Integration:** Secure payments via **GB Prime Pay API** with Laravel backend and React frontend.
+- **🎥 Multi-Camera Controller for Bullet Time (Windows Desktop App):**
+  Developed a C# Windows Forms application to control and synchronize an array of DSLR cameras for cinematic bullet time video capture.
+  - Used in the production of the music video **[LISA – ROCKSTAR](https://youtu.be/hbcGx4MGUMg?t=53)** at [00:53](https://youtu.be/hbcGx4MGUMg?t=53) timestamp.
+  - Enabled precise timing and real-time triggering to generate a smooth, multi-angle freeze-frame effect.
+  - Supported camera array management, status monitoring, and frame synchronization.

 ---